-Before the court in this residential mortgage foreclosure action is plaintiff’s motion for, among other things, an order pursuant to CPLR 315-316 and CPLR 1201-1202 allowing service by publication upon, and appointment of a guardian-ad-litem for, the unknown heirs of [name of decedent].
+Before the court in this residential mortgage foreclosure action is plaintiff’s motion for, among other things, an order pursuant to CPLR 315-316 and CPLR 1201-1202 allowing service by publication upon, and appointment of a guardian-ad-litem for, the unknown heirs of [decedent’s name].

 Where an intestate mortgagor’s heirs cannot be identified and located through the exercise of due diligence, and plaintiff demonstrates that service pursuant to sections 1, 2, and 4 of CPLR 308 would be impractical, CPLR 308(5) and CPLR 315 authorize service by publication.
 Due diligence is measured by what is reasonable under the circumstances.
-[Insert Case Citations].
+[Insert case citations].

-In support of its motion, plaintiff presents an affidavit of due diligence of [name of affiant], dated ___________, which reveals several deficiencies in plaintiff’s efforts in identifying and locating the decedent’s heirs.
+In support of its motion, plaintiff presents an affirmation of due diligence of [affiant’s name], dated [insert date], which reveals several deficiencies in plaintiff’s efforts in identifying and locating the decedent’s heirs:

-[describe the deficiencies]:
+[Describe the deficiencies]

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

-________________________________________________________________________________

 Plaintiff has therefore failed to establish a need to serve decedent’s unknown heirs by publication and/or to appoint a Guardian-Ad-Litem to represent their interests.